What’s in this article

 If the tourist holds a student pass, the tourist must also have purchased the goods within the four-month period before the expiry of the student pass and intend to depart with the goods and remain outside Singapore for a minimum period of 12 months.

 Only GST-registered businesses are allowed to charge and claim GST from their effective date of GST registration.
-Businesses that are not GST-registered are prohibited from charging GST.
+Businesses without GST registration cannot levy GST charges.
 If a business has wrongfully charged or collected GST from its customers, it must remit the GST collected to the IRAS.
 Similarly, only GST-registered businesses may claim GST.

-However, non-GST registered businesses in specific industries have been granted concessions, subject to conditions, to claim any GST incurred.
+However, specific industries have granted concessions to non-GST registered businesses, subject to conditions, to claim any GST incurred.
 Qualifying funds that are managed by a prescribed fund manager in Singapore are allowed to claim any GST incurred on prescribed expenses at an annual fixed recovery rate via remission.
 Real Estate Investment Trusts (S-REITs) and qualifying Registered Business Trusts (S-RBTs) are allowed to claim GST on any expenses they incur for their business and Special Purpose Vehicles (SPVs).

 Assessment and Refunding of GST in Singapore

-When a person furnishes a GST return, the person is required to pay the Comptroller the GST due for the accounting period to which the return relates.
-According to the GST Regulations, this payment must be made on or before the last day on which the person is required to forward the GST return to the Comptroller.
+When filing a GST return, the taxpayer must make payment for the due GST to the Comptroller by the deadline specified in the GST Regulations.
 Should the input tax exceed the output tax, the Comptroller must refund the difference to the taxable person.

 FAQs